Rufus Saxton

 Rufus Saxton (October 19, 1824 – February 23, 1908) was a Union Army brigadier general during the American Civil War who received America's highest military decoration, the Medal of Honor, for his actions defending Harpers Ferry during Confederate General Jackson's Valley Campaign.
+He was appointed military governor of the Department of the South in May 1862 and was involved with the Port Royal Experiment.

-After the war he served as the Freedmen's Bureau's first assistant commissioner.
+After the war, Saxton was a strong advocate for the enfranchisement of African Americans and served as the Freedmen's Bureau's first assistant commissioner.
+He was removed from his position in the government agency by President Andrew Johnson.
+Saxton died in Washington, D.C. in 1908.

 Early life

 Saxton was born in Greenfield, Massachusetts, to Jonathan and Miranda Saxton.
 His father was a Unitarian and a Transcendentalist whose feminist and abolitionist writings were heard on the lyceum circuit.
 He descended from a family of Unitarian ministers (Ashley, Williams, Edwards).
 His father attempted to secure a place for Rufus Saxton at Brook Farm in West Roxbury, Massachusetts, a transcendentalist community started by George Ripley and attended by Nathaniel Hawthorne.
 Rufus Saxton's brother Samuel Willard "Will" Saxton attended Brook Farm in his stead, learning the printing trade for the Farm's publication The Harbinger.

 Rufus Saxton was educated at the United States Military Academy at West Point, graduating in 1849.
 His antebellum career included posts fighting Seminoles in Florida, teaching artillery tactics at West Point, surveying the uncharted Rocky Mountains on George B. McClellan's staff in advance of the Northern Pacific Railroad (1853), and map work for the Coastal Survey.
 He was promoted to first lieutenant in March 1855.

 Rufus Saxton married a Philadelphian missionary, Mathilda Thompson, who had come South to teach the newly freed blacks with her newspaper journalist brother.

 His brother Will joined Rufus Saxton in South Carolina as his aide-de-camp and printer during the Port Royal Experiment.